Skip to main content

 2. Develop or adapt AI/ML technologies to create a prototype digital product that solves a need for producers or agricultural researchers.

 Proposals should be primarily focused on developing, adapting, or applying methods that fall into the category of AI or ML (see definitions below).
-Please refer to the abstracts of the AI Innovation Fund proposals funded in FY2022 and in FY2021 for examples of successful proposal topics.
+Please refer to the abstracts of the AI Innovation Fund proposals funded in FY2024, FY2023, FY2022, and FY2021 for examples of successful proposal topics.

 Researchers developing a method or digital product are encouraged to define a minimum viable product as a deliverable.